 The Bengaluru Mini Maker Faire 2016 attempted to do just that.
 Workbench Projects in association with Make magazine brought together a diverse range of Indian inventors who are creating something in their garage and persuaded them to showcase their ideas to public.
 This event was inspired by the Maker Faire event that was first held in California a decade ago, which has now become a global phenomenon.

-Right from a 14 year old school kid to a 65 year old scientist, the vast age difference of some of the innovators was mind boggling!
-This showed that age is not a barrier for passion and there is a DIY maker culture catching up in our country.
-Each stall was hugely different from another and seemed like a handpicked assortment of the best maker projects seen around.
+Right from a 14-year-old school kid to a 65-year-old scientist, the vast age group of the innovators assembled was mind-boggling!
+This showed that age is not a barrier to passion and there is a DIY maker culture catching up in our country.
+Each stall was starkly different from another and seemed like a handpicked assortment of the best maker projects in India.

 Looks like most automotive innovations in India are happening in engineering colleges!
 Students of Sri Sairam College of Engineering in Bengaluru showcased their prowess in various modes of vehicle transportation.
 The first was an electric bike completely made from scratch, which won the top prize at the Vishnu E-Moto Championship–2016, a national level e-bike contest.
 Their autonomous submarine technology demonstrator made from self-made components was truly fascinating since it manages to navigate itself under water and return to surface.

 Recycling is old fashioned; let’s move to funky upcycling!
 That’s the message from product designers at Welava Design.
 Bhawana and Abhishek have created ‘Punahveen’, a range of upcycled home décor products from waste plastic, glass, wood and tyres.
 Their designs are truly trendy and make upcycling a fun activity.
 In fact they enroll students for their various design workshops to reuse existing household material that would have been scrapped otherwise.
 Punahveen’s Tyrochairs made out of worn out tyres were the funkiest of them all!